Skye218/Skye218.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I'm currently a senior student in China Pharmaceutical Univeristy.
 I majoy in Medicinal Chemistry and I'll get my Bachelor's Degree in 2025.
-From my point of view, progressing in Pharmaceutical Science demands a commitment to research and staying at the cutting edge of drug discovery, development, and delivery.
-I Familiarize myself with recent advancements in genomics, computational biology, and bioinformatics, as they increasingly play a role in drug development.
+From my point of view, progressing in Pharmaceutical Science demands a commitment to research and staying at the cutting edge of drug discovery and development.
+I familiarize myself with recent advancements in cancer therapy,pharmacology and computational biology, as they increasingly play a role in drug development.

-# 🎓 Educations
+# 🎓 Education
-- *2021.06 - 2024.11 (now)*, Department of Pharmarcy, China Pharmaceutical University
+- *2021.09 - 2024.11 (now)*, School of Pharmarcy, China Pharmaceutical University, Nanjing China

 # 🔍 Publications